 Ideas We Should Steal is a regular feature of the Philadelphia Citizen, which will be holding an Ideas We Should Steal Festival in late 2018.

-Quinn O’Callaghan is a journalist and staff writer for the Philadelphia Citizen, where a version of this piece originally appeared.
-His books are represented by Dystel, Goderich & Bourret.
+Roxanne Patel Shepelavy is executive editor of the Philadelphia Citizen, where a version of this piece originally appeared.